 Make a list of vegetables that are in season and thus, would be placed at a lower price in the market.
 Cover all the nutrients required and shop according to this list of in-season vegetables.
 A sample organic food shopping list should include: dairy, meat, corn, zucchini, papaya, buy-in-dozens (potatoes/ apples/ grapes/ peaches/ cucumbers/ leafy veggies/ celery), eggs, tea & coffee, dried spices and chocolate.

 Tip 3: Limit Your Meat and Dairy Intake

-Find out the amount of Calcium, Vitamin D, Protein and Vitamin B12 you need.
+Find out the exact amount of Calcium, Vitamin D, Protein and Vitamin B12 you need.
 These nutrients are primarily found in milk products and meat.
 Distribute your consumption across the week and ensure that you do not buy beyond your requirements.
-These are the two items that you cannot afford to buy non-organic due to the use of growth hormones on animals.
+Meat and dairy products are the two food items that you cannot afford to buy non-organic due to the use of growth hormones and antibiotics on animals.